 For example, the simplest trade occurs when a trader expects a stock price to go up.
 That trader places one buy order to enter the trade, and one sell order to exit the trade.
 Hopefully, the stock price has increased in the time between those two orders, so the trader makes a profit when they sell.

-For example, if a trader expected a stock price to go up, the simplest trade would consist of one buy order to enter the trade, and one sell order to exit the trade (hopefully at a profit after the price has actually risen).
-Alternatively, if a trader expected a stock price to go down, the simplest trade would consist of one sell order to enter the trade, and one buy order to exit the trade.
-This last example, called shorting, is when a stock is sold first and then bought back later.
+Alternatively, if a trader expects a stock price to go down, they would place one sell order to enter the trade and one buy order to exit the trade.
+This is more commonly known as "shorting" or "shorting a stock"—the stock is sold first, then bought back later.